Supermagnum/HighZ-stereo/README.md

 KiCad uses an integrated environment for all of the stages of the design process: Schematic capture, PCB layout, Gerber file generation/visualization, and library editing.

-KiCad is a cross-platform program, and of curse free!
+KiCad is a cross-platform program, and free!